devsoc-unsw/structs.sh/README.md

 ## Interactive Binary Search Tree

 An interactive binary search tree builder written in C. Supports standard operations such as insertion, deletion, rotation, and in-order, pre-order, post-order and level-order printing.

+Implementation for each command is viewable in `tree.c` and `tree.h` in the `binary-tree` directory.

 ### Example Usage:
 <p float="left">